mrhartsclube/Symlink-Send-to/README.md

 # Symlink-Send-to
-This simple script will make symlinks for your selection of files and folders (or single file) to your destination using send to menu.
+This simple script will make symlinks for your selection of files and folders (or single file or folder) to your destination using send to menu.
 If you want to know more about this kind of links or make your tool or find existing tools you can visit [this howtogeek article](https://www.howtogeek.com/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/)